dylanrenwick/tiosetup/README.md

 ## Setting up arena

-You need to provision a fresh linode and configure kernel as described above.
+You need to provision a fresh linode as described above.
 You need to add root/apache public keys so that the main server can initialise the arena.
 The simplest way to do this is just to copy `/root/.ssh/authorized_keys` over from main.
 In addition you need to make sure that the host key for ssh (in `/etc/ssh/ssh_host_ed25519_key`) matches the corresponding public key from main.

 Once all the above ready run on main: